nuxeo/nuxeo-marketplace-sample/README.md

 ### No-NXR method

-That method is using the same principle for building the Marketplace Package as for building an NXR, with no final optimization.
+That method is using the same principle for building the Nuxeo Package as for building an NXR, with no final optimization.
 It is an acceptable compromise between speed and quality.

 * PROS
   * It is as much reliable regarding at the dependencies as the above recommended method.